Is my novel ready to submit?

 Most (but not all) publishers will only accept novel submissions from agents.
-You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists(this will open in a new window).
+You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists.
 Found one that accepts submissions directly?
 Our advice for submitting to publishers might help.

 How do I get an agent?